-This Homemade Peanut Brittle is an old-fashioned dessert that everyone loves, especially during the holidays!
-If you are searching for the perfect sweet to snack on or gift to give this holiday season - we're going to show you how to make a peanut brittle with only a few ingredients and steps!
+Peanut brittle is a buttery old fashioned candy that everyone loves, especially during the holidays!
+If you want the perfect sweet treat to snack on or gift to friends/family this holiday season, homemade buttery peanut brittle is a great choice!

-- Lasts a long time: Unlike other holiday treats that can go stale quickly, this classic peanut brittle lasts for weeks at room temperature!
+- Lasts a long time.
+Unlike other holiday treats that can go stale quickly, peanut butter brittle lasts for weeks at room temperature!

 To make this easy peanut brittle recipe you'll need: